Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Dielectric function

 \subsection{Dielectric function}

 Let us consider a system of interacting electrons.
-The coupling of these electrons, each carrying a charge \( q_e \), to an external, longitudinal electric field is described by the interaction Hamiltonian
+The coupling of these electrons, each carrying a charge \( q_e \), to an external, longitudinal electric field is described by the interaction Hamiltonian that involves the particle density operator $\hat{\rho}$ and the scalar potential \( \varphi_{ext}(\mathbf{r},t) \) associated with the external electric field.

-where $\rho$ is the density particle operator and \( \varphi_{ext}(\mathbf{r},t) \) is the scalar potential associated with the external electric field.
-This potential is treated semiclassically: it is a fixed, time-dependent function that is not subject to quantum fluctuations, meaning that it does not evolve dynamically within the quantum system and is unaffected by the time-evolution operators acting on quantum states.
 Since the scalar potential is a classical function of space and time, it commutes with quantum operators and can be factored out of time-ordered or commutator expressions.
 Accordingly, in the interaction picture, the external perturbation takes the form

-From linear response theory, with $A=\rho(\textbf{r})$, we compute the variation in the particle number density as follows
+From linear response theory, with $A=\hat{\rho}(\textbf{r})$, we compute the variation in the particle number density as follows

-If we multiply by "-1" and reverse the operators in the commutator, that is
+If we multiply by "-1" and reverse the operators in the commutator, that is,

 we recognize the polarization propagator $\eqref{eq: propagatoredipolarizzazionespazioimpulsospaziotempiimmaginari}$ computed in real space and time, namely

 from which we will derive the dielectric function, which can be measured experimentally.
 We write